A Nightmare Wakes

 A Nightmare Wakes is a 2020 American psychological thriller film directed and written by Nora Unkel.
 The film stars Alix Wilton Regan, Giullian Yao Gioiello, Philippe Bowgen, Lee Garrett and Claire Glassford.
-It will premiere on Shudder on February 4, 2021.
+It premiered on Shudder on February 4, 2021.

 Plot

 Mary is a young writer whose story comes to life in horribly vivid hallucinations, causing her to question the relationships she maintains with the people she loves and the reality around her.